 The platform’s controls also support the following compliance requirements:

 The verdict is in: hybrid is here to stay

-A hybrid approach isn’t a fleeting trend, but rather a new mandate to respond to the needs of today’s public — a public that’s facing a more diverse set of challenges than before, that’s finding new opportunities via the digital realm, that needs fair and just services.
-A hybrid courtroom strengthens citizens’ relationship with the law, turning a societal tradition into an engaging experience.
+A hybrid approach isn’t a fleeting trend, but rather a new mandate to respond to the needs of today’s public — a public that faces a more diverse set of challenges than before, finds new opportunities via the digital realm, and needs fair and just services.
+A hybrid courtroom strengthens the public’s relationship with the law, turning a societal tradition into an engaging experience.
 Justice served.